When is the Best Time to Go to Disney World?

 Fall is my absolute favorite time of year at Walt Disney World.
 The Food and Wine Festival kicks off, Mickeys Not So Scary Halloween Party is going on, delicious Fall treats abound.
 Temperature fall, and with them, the crowds taper off as well.
 The conventional advice used to be that October was the best month to go but that’s sadly not the case anymore.
 Fall breaks and Disney discounts have turned October into a decently busy month.
 September, after Labor Day, is my favorite time of year to go.
 I’m strategic in planning my Disney trips and this is when I personally return year after year.
 While it’s true there really isn’t an uncrowded time to go, with schools crowds are at some of the lowest points all year.
 September is still hot but manageable.

-No matter your seasonal preference, you’ll find something to love all year round in
+No matter your seasonal preference, there is a “best time to go to Disney” and you’ll find something to love all year round.

 Ready to start planning your next vacation?
 Contact me today!
 I’m a Travel Agent with Pixie Dusted Dreams Travel and Events, the official Travel Agency of Chip and Co.
 Find me on Facebook or Instagram, fill out the form below or email me at Jill@ for your free quote!
 My services are completely free and I can’t wait to help you turn your Disney dreams into Disney plans.